tsgates/arch-wiki-markdown/wiki/HP_ProBook_4530s.md

 > Network

-Both wired and wireless network works out-of-the-box.
-Atheros card requires ath9k module, Realtek ethernet card requires r8169 module.
-More information on Wireless Setup#ath9k
+Both the wired and wireless network cards works out-of-the-box.
+The Atheros card requires the ath9k module, and the Realtek Ethernet card requires the r8169 module.
+More information can be found at Wireless network configuration#ath9k

-Note:With some revisions of this Realtek ethernet card, one may find better performance from the Realtek provided r8168 module, available in the official repositories.
+Note:With some revisions of this Realtek Ethernet card, better performance may be obtained with the Realtek provided r8168 module, available in the official repositories.

 > Bluetooth

-Sending/receiving files, switching bluetooth on/off works.
-Requires ath3k module.
+Sending/receiving files and switching Bluetooth on/off works.
+The ath3k
+module is required.

 hciconfig -a